pluralsh/documentation/pages/advanced-topics/identity-and-access-management/identity-and-installations/sharing-existing-repos.md

 plural deploy
 ```

-Finally, she push up these changes up to the installation repo Github
+Finally, Alice can push up these changes up to the installation repo on Github

 ```
 git commit -m "Change owner of repo"